Teacher bios

 Sheila Ali

 Director of the IFCI, Curator, an Art and DIY tech instructor, and Maker.
 Sheila holds a PA Teaching Certificate for Visual Art (K-12), a BA from Brandeis University, and an MFA in Visual Art from Vermont College.
-For over twenty years she has worked both as a teacher and education coordinator in places such as the Carnegie Museum of Art, Pittsburgh Center for the Arts, Silver Eye Center for Photography, Spring Valley High School in Las Vegas and the University of Pittsburgh.
+For over thirty years she has worked both as a teacher and education coordinator in places such as the Carnegie Museum of Art, Pittsburgh Center for the Arts, Silver Eye Center for Photography, Spring Valley High School in Las Vegas and the University of Pittsburgh.
 Her artwork and films have been shown at the Carnegie Museum of Art, the Las Vegas Museum of Modern Art, the Three Rivers Film Festival, and many other venues.
-Sheila has received various grants for her educational programming such as from the Grable Foundation and The Pittsburgh Foundation with support from the Sprout Fund as part of the Pittsburgh Children’s Museum Makeshop Maker Micro grant program.
-Sheila has participated, on behalf of the IFCI, at a number of Maker Faires, including doing her stand-up act My Journey as a Maker: Reflections of the Artist as a Child (available for booking), and Miniature Plumbing at the Maker Faire in San Francisco.
-She has also taught art as the A in STEAM of Pittsburgh Public Schools, where she created a 35 foot/3-story tall mixed-media replica of a Monarch Butterfly Tree as a school-wide project.
+Sheila has received over 25 grants for her educational programming such as from the Greater Pittsburgh Arts Council, Pittsburgh Cultural Trust, Penn Avenue Arts Initiative and Artists in the Cities, the Grable Foundation, the Pittsburgh Foundation, the Sprout Fund, the Pittsburgh Children’s Museum, the Makeshop Maker Micro grant program, the Allegheny Arts Revival Grant, PNC Charitable Trust, and the Boye Foundation.
+Awards include: Hive Sprout Fund Learning Digital Badge for innovative teaching, Making Sparks awarded by Sprout, National Congressional Recognition for Outstanding Teaching in the Arts, Las Vegas, and the John Hopkins Literary Award.
+In 2023, she was the recipient of the Aggie Award, honoring her excellence in community activism in Pittsburgh, from the BGC.
+She has also taught art as the A in STEAM of Pittsburgh Public Schools.
 Sheila has been active in the Penn Avenue Arts District since its humble beginnings.

 Peter “Rocky” Cristobol